Mahdigh8/Lancer/README.md

 $ python3 manage.py runserver

-then go to this url :
+3. Go to this url :
 http://localhost:8000/blog/

-Note: Only the super user can go to http://localhost:8000/admin
+Note: Admin page url is  http://localhost:8000/admin and only super user can login to this page.

-Note: after creating post in site, super user should confirm that post in http://localhost:8000/admin otherwise the post will not show in the site
+Note: After creating post by employers, super user should confirm that post in admin page otherwise the post will not show in the site.